Home

 • Before starting to clean your computer you should turn off and unplug it and allow it to cool for at least 15 minutes.

-• Before handling any component or touching anything inside your computer, wear an anti-static wrist band during cleaning to protect your delicate computer components from static electricity damage.
-Click here to view my Static Electricity Guide.
+• Before handling any component or touching anything inside your computer, wear an anti-static wrist strap during cleaning to protect your delicate computer components from static electricity damage.
+Click here to view my Static Electricity Guide and click here to view an antistatic wrist strap

 • Your computer and its peripherals are very sensitive devices and a small amount of soapy water along with a damp cloth (not wet!) might be all you will need to clean their exterior surfaces.
 The water and damp cloth should be used to clean exterior surfaces only...it should never be used to clean your internal computer parts.